sio2project/oioioi/README.rst

   ./manage.py collectstatic
   ./manage.py supervisor restart all

-and restart Apache and the judging machines.
+and restart the judging machines.